CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 + Task 2: Configure an Azure Load Balancer.
 + Task 3: Configure an Azure Application Gateway.

-## Excercise 1: Implement Traffic Management
+## Exercise 1: Implement Traffic Management

 In this exercise, you will configure and implement Azure Traffic Manager to manage traffic distribution across multiple Azure resources for high availability and performance.